Akatsuki667/holbertonschool-shell/basics/README.md

-Write the answer in the file 0-current_working_directory
+Do the task of the project "Basics on Shell"